-Japan is the land of many surprises with its unique customs, food specialties, amazing train network, ‘cute craze’, and numerous high-tech inventions.
-On top of that, there are also several aspects about Japanese schools that may be surprising to many visitors to the country; with its own educational system, Japan has independently molded its youth into the harmonious society it is today.
+Although there are similarities with Japanese schools and western schools such as with uniforms, exams, and grades, there are also several aspects of Japanese schools that may be surprising to many visitors to the country.
+With its own educational system, Japan has independently molded its youth into the harmonious society it is today.

 The first time I experienced a Japanese school lunch, I was amazed to learn that students were responsible for taking their meals from the school lunch area and serving them to their classmates while wearing white masks, gowns, and bandannas.
 After lunch, they are also responsible for cleaning up and returning meal containers – all under a teacher’s supervision.
 How awesome is it to teach children all about serving others, and taking responsibility for keeping their environment clean, all at such an early age!